Islamic Cultural Center of New York

 The Islamic Cultural Center is located at 1711 3rd Avenue in New York City, between East 96th and 97th Streets.
 More specifically, the ICCNY is at the 96th Street and Lexington Avenue Subway Stop of the 6 train on the Upper East Side of Manhattan.

-Plans to build the ICCNY were first drawn up in the 1960s, but the project met many delays, the relocation of tenants in the NYC designated construction area; the demolition of buildings on site; and the raising of money to build such a massive mosque.
+Plans to build the ICCNY were first drawn up in the 1960s, but the project met many delays, the relocation of tenants in the NYC designated construction area, the demolition of buildings on site, and the raising of money to build such a massive mosque.
 In the end, most of the project was funded by the Kuwaiti government; however, 46 Muslim countries made contributions toward the $17 million mosque.
 Finally, in 1987 construction began.
-And, on April 15, 1991, the mosque opened its doors for the traditional feast of Eid ul-Fitr.
-This was an historic moment, as the ICCNY was the first building erected as a mosque in New York City.
+And on April 15, 1991, the mosque opened its doors for the traditional feast of Eid ul-Fitr.
+This was a historic moment, as the ICCNY was the first building erected as a mosque in New York City.
 Today, there are numerous mosques throughout the area: 28 in Queens, 27 in Brooklyn, nearly 20 in Manhattan and in the Bronx, and at least 8 in Staten Island.